Dateline: Manila, Philippines

 Nevertheless, while yields can be decent if you know what you’re doing, the internet is littered with stories of bitter — and just unlucky — expats who got into the agriculture business here in the Philippines… and lost their shirt.

 Laws on agricultural property are rather strict in the Philippines.
-Foreigners are prohibited from owning anything other than condominiums, and they certainly aren’t allowed to own land.
+Foreigners are prohibited from owning anything other than condominiums, and they certainly aren’t allowed to own farmland in rural areas.

-At a business meeting the other night, I spoke with several of Manila’s top real estate and legal experts.
-They generally told me that there is no reliable way to circumvent the laws on owning agricultural land in the Philippines unless you want to enter the “ag tourism” business.
+At a business meeting the other night, we spoke with several of Manila’s top real estate and legal experts.
+They generally told us that there is no reliable way to circumvent the laws on buying land in the Philippines unless you want to enter the “ag tourism” business.

 Even locals can’t own more than five hectares (about 12.5 acres) without exceptions.
 That means you’ve got a lot of small family farms, some whose owners take up work on neighboring farms to supplement their low farming income.

 The Philippines is a country where agricultural work is largely done by hand.
-It could take up to one hundred workers to harvest one hectare.
-Farms that could buy five machines are, instead, running crews of as many as two thousand workers.
+It could take up to one hundred workers to harvest one hectare of agricultural crops.
+Agricultural practices of the country normalized farms that could buy five machines, running crews of as many as two thousand Filipino farmers.

-It’s not that efficient.
+Agricultural productivity is not at its best.
 But farmworkers can be hired for as little as $75 a month, so small-scale operations have held off on improving their efficiency.

 While the prospect of cheap agricultural land and dirt-cheap labor in the Philippines may sound appealing, consider what many OFWs (overseas foreign workers) have been doing with their money.